 Certainly one of the biggest questions of life, whether or not you follow Jesus, is why do I suffer?
 Why does a young man die of cancer?
 Why was I abused?
-Why am I bipolar, or why can't I get rid of this depression?
+Why do I have mental illness?
 Divorce.
 Rejection.
 Abandonment.
 Every week a different hurricane, tornado, earthquake, disaster.
 Why is there so much suffering?
-This little dialogue does not answer every question about suffering, but it sheds an interesting light on Jesus' approach to the question of suffering.
+This little dialogue does not answer every question about suffering, but I believe it sheds an interesting light on Jesus' approach to the question of suffering.